Pre-training Transformer Models with Sentence-Level Objectives for Answer Sentence Selection: Experiments

 \subsection{Results}

 We present results of our pre-trained models on the AS2 datasets in Table~\ref{tab:results_as2}.
 We observe that the models trained with our pre-training objectives significantly outperform the baseline models when fine-tuned for the AS2 tasks.
 For example, on ASNQ, using our SP objective with RoBERTa-Base gains $2.3\%$ in P@1 over the baseline RoBERTa-Base model.
 On WikiQA, the performance gap is even larger with the SSP objective corresponding to $4.6\%$ points for RoBERTa-Base and $5.4\%$ for ELECTRA-Base over the corresponding baselines.
 Performance improvements on TREC-QA and WQA are smaller but consistent, around $1\%$ and $0.6\%$ in P@1.
 Combining SSP+SP+PSD together consistently achieves either the best results (TREC-QA and WQA), or close to the best results (ASNQ and WikiQA).

-For a question in ASNQ and WikiQA, all candidate answers are extracted from a \emph{single} Wikipedia document, while for TREC-QA and WQA, candidate answers come from \emph{multiple} documents.
-By design of our objectives, all positive pairs and hard negatives for SSP and SP have input sequences coming from the same document, and hence using these pre-training objectives aligns better with ASNQ and WikiQA datasets.
-For the PSD objective, inputs in all negative sequence pairs come from different documents, thereby aligning better with TREC-QA and WQA.
+For questions in ASNQ and WikiQA, all candidate answers are extracted from a \emph{single} Wikipedia document, while for TREC-QA and WQA, candidate answers come from \emph{multiple} documents extracted from heterogeneous web sources.
+By design of our objectives SSP, SP and PSD, they perform differently when fine-tuning on different datasets.
+For example, SSP aligns well with ASNQ and WikiQA as they contain many negative candidates, per question, extracted from the same document as the positive (i.e, `hard' negatives).
+As per our design of the SSP objective, for every positive sequence pair, we sample 2 `hard' negatives coming from the same document as the positive pair.
+The presence of hard negatives is of particular importance for WikiQA and ASNQ, as it forces the models to learn and contrast more subtle differences between answer candidates, which might likely be more related as they come from the same document.

+On the other hand, PSD is designed so as to see paragraphs from same or different documents (with no analogous concept of `hard' negatives of SSP and SP).
+For this reason, PSD is better aligned for fine-tuning on datasets where candidates are extracted from multiple documents, such as WQA and TREC-QA.

 \paragraph{Comparison with TANDA} For RoBERTa, our pre-trained models can surprisingly improve/achieve comparable performance to TANDA.
 Note that our models achieve this performance without using the latter's additional ${\sim}20M$ labeled ASNQ QA pairs.
 This lends support to our pre-training objectives mitigating the requirement of large scale labeled data for AS2 fine-tuning.
 For ELECTRA, we only observe comparable performance to TANDA for WQA and TREC-QA.